SuperbTUM/real-time-ReID-tracking/README.md

 ```

-## Dataset
+## Datasets

+The current datasets are a bit outdated.
+You are advised to use MOT16, MOT20 instead.
-We use MOT16 evaluation as benchmark and Market1501 to pre-train our re-id network.
+Now we primarily use MOT16 evaluation as benchmark and Market1501 to pre-train our re-id network.

 Videos: [MOT16](https://motchallenge.net/data/MOT16/) => This dataset could be evaluated with completed bash scripts.